Oregon Wine Country Main Page

 Go to top of page

-Idaho's vineyard elevations (ranging up to 3,000 feet) are higher than any others in the Northwest.
-Vineyard soils are comprised of primarily volcanic-ash.
-Add to that long, warm daylight hours during grape growing season (typical of northern latitudes and arid climates), cool summer evenings characteristic of desert environments, and you have a combination of factors that contributes to producing quality wine grapes with concentrated fruit flavors and naturally high acidities.
+Idaho's vineyard elevations (ranging up to 3,000 feet) are higher than most others in the Northwest, and soils are comprised primarily of volcanic-ash.
+Add to that long, warm daylight hours during the grape-growing season (typical of northern latitudes and arid climates), along with cool summer evenings (characteristic of desert environments), and you have a combination of factors that contributes to producing quality wine grapes with concentrated fruit flavors and naturally high acidities.
+This is the foundation of Idaho's wine industry.

-The Snake River Valley became Idaho's first appellation in 2007, authorized by the US Department of the Treasury's Alcohol and Tobacco Tax and Trade Bureau (TTB).
+The Snake River Valley became Idaho's first appellation, authorized by the US Department of the Treasury's Alcohol and Tobacco Tax and Trade Bureau (TTB) in 2007.
 The climatic influence of the Snake River creates a favorable growing environment for vinifera grapes, as do other great rivers in premium winegrowing areas worldwide.
-Although few grapes are grown in Idaho's spectacular north country (referred to as the "Panhandle"), the four wineries currently located there offer premium wines and tastings to please discriminating wine enthusiasts traveling through the region.
+Many of the wineries in Idaho's spectacular north country (sometimes referred to as the "Panhandle") source grapes from vineyards located in the Snake River Valley and Eastern Washington.

-Most Idaho wineries are small, and only a few have a presence on the wine lists of restaurants outside the state -- although that number is growing.
+Most Idaho wineries are small, and only a few have a presence on wine lists of restaurants outside the state... although that number is growing.
 Likewise, Idaho wines are somewhat scarce on the shelves of wine shops outside the local area.
-The best and most rewarding way to access a wide array of Idaho's distinctive wines is to plan a visit.
+The best and most rewarding way to access a wide array of Idaho's distinctive wines is to plan a visit to the winery tasting rooms themselves.
+Use the information provided here to create your own custom tour of this diverse state; explore the expanse and beauty of its lands and the flavors of its terroir in wines produced from various grape-growing regions throughout the state.
+Be sure to take home a few bottles to share with and impress your friends.

-visit our Winery Finder page for this state.
+visit our Idaho Winery Finder page for this state.

 Navigating Idaho Wine Country

 The map and links below allow you to explore the wines and wineries of each of Idaho's wine producing areas.
-You will also find lodging, dining, special events and touring opportunities organized within Idaho wine regions.
+You will also find lodging, dining, special events and touring suggestions organized within these regions for your consideration.
 Click on the region of your choice below.

 Link to Snake River Valley Wine Country section Link to main wine country page for northern Idaho and its Panhandle